2023 Huwara attacks: Investigation

 On 1 March, Israeli Attorney General Gali Baharav-Miara opened an investigation into lawmaker Zvika Fogel of the far-right Otzma Yehudit party and a member of the Israeli government coalition on "suspicion of incitement to terrorism"; Fogel had publicly supported the rampage.
 22 Israeli legal experts wrote to the attorney general to investigate pro-settler government MKs, including far-right minister Bezalel Smotrich, for "inducing war crimes" by their public support for the riots.
 Going further, Smotrich, when asked why he liked a tweet by Samaria Regional Council deputy mayor Davidi Ben Zion calling "to wipe out the village of Huwara today", said "Because I think the village of Huwara needs to be wiped out.
 I think the State of Israel should do it."

 Palestinian

 Palestinian President Mahmoud Abbas criticized events as "the terrorist acts carried out by settlers under the protection of the occupation forces tonight," and blamed the Israeli government.
+One Palestinian witness said the event was "one of the most shocking attacks on Palestinian civilians from Israeli settlers in recent years", referred to it as a "pogrom", and called for the international community "to stop supporting Israel until it ends its military occupation."

+By the evening of 26 February, Israeli and Palestinian officials released a joint statement emphasizing "the importance of de-escalation on the ground and preventing further violence."
+Israel pledged not to approve new housing units in the West Bank for four months.
+The two parties agreed to examine the renewal of security cooperation and to establish a joint committee to explore economic measures Israel could take for the Palestinians.
+The attack came juxtaposed against a joint declaration earlier that day in Aqaba, Jordan, by Israeli and Palestinian officials expressing a desire to work towards calming the latest round of violence.